-Nature of business-Aprea Therapeutics, Inc. (or the "Company") is a clinical-stage biopharmaceutical company focused on developing and commercializing novel cancer therapeutics targeting DNA damage response pathways.
-The Company began principal operations in 2006 and is headquartered in Boston, Massachusetts with research facilities in Doylestown, Pennsylvania.
-Prior to the acquisition of Atrin Pharmaceuticals Inc. (Atrin), the Company was engaged in the clinical development of cancer therapeutics that reactivate the mutant p53 tumor suppressor protein.
+Nature of business-Aprea Therapeutics, Inc. (the "Company") is a clinical-stage biopharmaceutical company focused on precision oncology through synthetic lethality.
+The Company began principal operations in 2006 and is headquartered in Doylestown, Pennsylvania.
+Prior to the acquisition of Atrin Pharmaceuticals Inc. ("Atrin"), the Company was engaged in the clinical development of cancer therapeutics that reactivate the mutant p53 tumor suppressor protein.
 In December 2020, the Company announced that its pivotal Phase 3 myelodysplastic syndromes trial failed to meet its predefined primary endpoint of complete remission (CR) rate.
-Given these results, FDA feedback and the costs of continuing the APR-246 development program, the Company has shifted primary focus of its activities to the assets acquired in the May 16, 2022 acquisition of Atrin (see Note 3).
+Given these results, FDA feedback and the costs of continuing the APR-246 development program, the Company shifted focus of its activities to the assets acquired in the May 16, 2022 acquisition of Atrin (see Note 3).
 The Company's lead product candidate, which was acquired in the Atrin acquisition, is ATRN-119, a Phase 1-ready small molecule ATR inhibitor being developed for solid tumor indications.

-Agreement and plan of merger-On May 16, 2022, the Company acquired Atrin Pharmaceuticals Inc., a Delaware corporation (the "Atrin Acquisition").
-Under the terms of the Agreement and Plan or Merger dated May 16, 2022 (the "Merger Agreement"), the Company issued to the stockholders of Atrin 1,117,394 shares of the Company's common stock, par value \$0.001 per share, and 2,949,630 shares of Series A convertible preferred stock ("Series A Preferred Stock") (as described below).
+Agreement and plan of merger-On May 16, 2022, the Company acquired Atrin (the "Atrin Acquisition").
+Under the terms of the Agreement and Plan or Merger dated May 16, 2022 (the "Merger Agreement"), the Company issued to the stockholders of Atrin 55,869 shares of the Company's common stock, par value \$0.001 per share, and 2,949,630 shares of Series A Non-Voting Convertible Preferred Stock ("Series A Preferred Stock") (as described below).
 The Series A Preferred Stock had a conversion value on the closing date of \$68.8 million.
-In addition, the Company assumed options granted under the Atrin stock option plan, which became options to purchase 3,275,149 shares of the Company's common stock.
+In addition, the Company assumed options granted under the Atrin stock option plan, which became options to purchase 163,757 shares of the Company's common stock.
 See Note 3 for additional information.